#1 Home Improvement Retailer

 Should I use peat moss starters or coir starters?

 On beautiful spring days, tidy the yard before everything blooms in earnest.
-Remember to measure your garden so you can find fresh mulch near you as soon as it's available.
+You can also add beauty and interest with water features, stonework, and hardscaping.
 Don't forget to clean out the shed and sweep the gazebo in preparation for spring, too.
-No matter what outdoor projects you choose to tackle and which plants you need, you'll find that The Garden Center in Wilmington is your local plant nursery to help you enjoy your spring activities to the fullest.
+No matter what outdoor projects you choose to tackle and which plants you need, search for your local plant nursery and find that The Home Depot Garden Center in Wilmington can help you enjoy your spring activities to the fullest.

 Plant Hardiness Zones Explained

 For example, you could plant bell pepper seedlings outdoors in mid-March in Zone 10, but not until the end of May in Zone 4.
-For best results, choose plants in your zone number or less.
-In other words, a Zone 6 garden can support plants listed as Zones 1–6.
+The plants that'll thrive in your area are in your zone — plus all the zones numbered less than that.
+In other words, a Zone 5 garden can support plants listed as Zones 1–5.
 You can plant seeds indoors roughly a month before you can plant them outside, known as direct sow.
 Always read your seed packet for details.
-If you start seeds a little later than recommended, it's not ideal, but it should even out as time passes.
+If you start them later than recommended, it's not ideal, but it should even out as time passes.

 Gardening in Your Growing Zone